dvsa/mes-microservice-common/README.md

 To test what the ```npm publish``` command would do, append the ```--dry-run``` flag.

 Note: published package cannot be updated, only unpublished and builds with different version numbers published.
+Publishing needs to be done from the /dist folder